Git code synchronization and merge

 • Q: Initialization is reported as successful, but no branch is created in my Git repository.
 What should I do?

-A: Follow the instructions in the Test connectivity section to check whether the telnet and ssh connections are successful.
-Pay close attention to the network configuration of your Serverless resource group, such as the NAT Gateway and VPC settings.
+A: Follow the instructions in the Test connectivity section to check whether the telnet and SSH connections are successful.
+Pay close attention to the network configuration of your serverless resource group (NAT Gateway/VPC).

 • Q: A merge conflict occurred.
 How do I resolve it?

-A: In your local development environment, merge the DataWorks save branch (dataworks_${region}_${projectId}_save) into your development branch by using git merge or git rebase.
+A: In your local development environment, pull the DataWorks save branch (dataworks_${region}_${projectId}_save) and merge it with your development branch by using git merge or git rebase.
 After you resolve the conflicts, push your development branch to the remote repository.
-Finally, return to the DataWorks page and initiate the merge again.
+Finally, return to the DataWorks page and retry the merge.